|

 not found the cloth we would not have known what had happened

-to Elladan and would still be assuming he had fallen asleep somewhere.
+to Elladan, and we would still be assuming he had fallen asleep

+somewhere.
 I am fine, truly," he said, stroking her hair.
-"And

-tonight," he murmured, placing several light kisses on her
+"And tonight," he murmured, placing several light kisses

-face and neck, "I will be very happy to prove it to you
+on her face and neck, "I will be very happy to prove it to

 Eowyn managed a small smile.

-gently, "I think we should go and see if there is any news
+added, gently, "I think we should go and see if there is

 Elladan was lying, still unconscious, on a makeshift bed in the